espocrm/documentation/docs/development/di.md

 }
 ```

 Needed dependencies will be passed to a class constructor.
-Class constructor parameter names will be used to detect dependencies.
+Class constructor parameter names and type hinting will be used to detect dependencies.

 For example, if a parameter name is `$entityManager`, then *entityMaanger* container service will be passed.